tompassarelli/fennec-ui/README.md

 ## Dependencies

 ### Required Extensions
-- **[Sideberry](https://addons.mozilla.org/en-US/firefox/addon/sidebery/)** - Essential for sidebar tab management and the core functionality of this theme
+- **[Sideberry](https://addons.mozilla.org/en-US/firefox/addon/sidebery/)** - Essential for sidebar tab management and the core functionality of this theme.
+Sideberry's toggle hotkey (F1 by default) controls the entire Fennec UI experience.
-- **[UserChrome Toggle Extended](https://addons.mozilla.org/en-US/firefox/addon/userchrome-toggle-extended/)** - Enables dynamic CSS toggling for seamless sidebar hiding (ctrl+shift+1 default, zen would be ctrl+alt+c)

 ### Recommended Extensions
 - **[Vimium](https://addons.mozilla.org/en-US/firefox/addon/vimium-ff/)** - Keyboard-driven navigation that complements the minimal, distraction-free interface

 These extensions work together to create a cohesive, keyboard-friendly browsing experience that maximizes screen real estate and minimizes visual distractions.
+When you toggle Sideberry off, both the sidebar and navigation bar disappear for true distraction-free browsing.

 ## Installation